 registration is received.

-The Registrar will confirm your tour status by email shortly after your payment is received.
+The Registrar will confirm your tour status by email after your payment is received.
 Click here to see the HeartCycle Priority of Confirmation to a Tour

 Your final payment to Colorado HeartCycle by the